felixmark/AdventOfCode2020/README.md

 # AdventOfCode2020
-My solutions for the (Advent of Code 2020)[https://github.com/felixmark/AdventOfCode2020].
+My solutions for the [Advent of Code 2020](https://github.com/felixmark/AdventOfCode2020).

 ## Day 1
 ### Task 1